hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 @qtxie @toomasv is this a change we just need to doc, or is it a bug and should work like the old behavior?

 [17:41:38](#x6Aj3Cx1Qj9jL5U4GuNcBDgW_dhGb1ZLsVdHGjwsd-c) <planetsizecpu (Jose Luis)>:
-Yes it's difficul to leave when the core hard job is done @greggirwin, and every new level is more and more easy to grow, but as you know making games is not my role,  I'd rather prefer making DB artifacts for management, so just enjoying while learning Red Ì†ΩÌ∏Ä
+Yes it's difficul to leave when the core hard job is done @greggirwin, and every new level is more and more easy to grow, but as you know making games is not my role,  I'd rather prefer making DB artifacts for management, so just enjoying while learning Red üòÄ

 [18:09:26](#Wv22MYU-neYFrK-KanHnrunZQFjVV3LNqjtwwMPnSTs) <toomasv>:
 @greggirwin IMO its bug for anyone looking for guidance from [docs](https://github.com/red/docs/blob/master/en/draw.adoc#clip).

 [18:10:14](#yEODjaEhS5Rt54jZm-VZDniissDtp2GYrmVPub6otWM) <hiiamboris (NOT THIS ONE)>:
-@planetsizecpu some say look at what you're doing in your leisure time: this should be your job Ì†ΩÌ∏â
+@planetsizecpu some say look at what you're doing in your leisure time: this should be your job üòâ

 [18:59:03](#4f7N7QG-WY55ybCHrYPsCYfODpVdEo2iZ5YCBql08dE) <planetsizecpu (Jose Luis)>:
 Agreed

 [18:59:19](#Ob_1uFxsbfAg4MsSxFT1owKq_RU9iy6LPtySF4nkzCM) <planetsizecpu (Jose Luis)>:
-* Agreed Ì†ΩÌ∏Ä
+* Agreed üòÄ

 [19:31:59](#IY0t6mIX-YHb-9_9X64ksJRxCiawk9-R-vYG-GCbsIQ) <greggirwin (Gregg Irwin)>:
 @hiiamboris however, it can also be that turning your passion into your job can change how you feel about it.
 It's great when it does work out though.